ToposInstitute/RelationalThinking-Book/chp7-dpo-application.md

 ```

 :::{note}
-Note: Relative to our other examples, this schema has substantially more object and morphisms which would require a burdensome amount of syntax to define an `ACSetTransformation` for `l` and `r`.
+Relative to our other examples, this schema has substantially more object and morphisms which would require a burdensome amount of syntax to define an `ACSetTransformation` for `l` and `r`.
 Instead, we can compute the colimit of representables [^1] and infer the homomorphism maps, `l` and `r`.
 This functionality is subsumed in `make_rule()`.
 :::

 ```{figure} assets/Ch7/KitchenDPO.png